 Finding the best solar panels for your home can feel like a daunting challenge.
 There are more than a hundred different brands of solar panels and other solar equipment on the market at any given point.
 In this article, we’ll discuss how solar panel manufacturers stack up to one another, and who makes the best solar panels.

-- LG, Panasonic, and Sunpower are widely considered the top solar panel companies
+- LG, Panasonic, REC, and Sunpower are widely considered to be some of the top solar panel companies

 - Make sure to consider efficiency, price, and warranty when comparing panel options

 - Register on the EnergySage Marketplace to compare solar quotes with high-quality solar panels

 There are many solar panels available to purchase and install.
 Out of all the companies currently making solar panels, the top names most often associated with the best solar panels on the market are: